 No access to raw data

-Being not able to access the raw data is a disappointment for everyone trying to do advanced analysis in Google Analytics, and when it comes to analyzing your SaaS data, it can be even more frustrating.
+Being unable to access the raw data is a disappointment for everyone trying to do advanced analysis in Google Analytics, and when it comes to analyzing your SaaS data, it can be even more frustrating.

 As I already said earlier in this article, SaaS app tracking is much more event-driven than tracking a regular marketing site.
 Therefore, accessing raw data can be extremely useful in the analysis process.